Trifle CLI

 Local

 Zero-config SQLite driver.
 No account, no server, no internet required.
-Great for development, CI/CD pipelines, and prototyping.
+Great for development, prototyping, and AI agents analyzing large datasets locally.

 # No config needed.
 Just run: